ED raids Bengaluru offices of Razorpay, Paytm, Cashfree in Chinese loan apps case

 The search operations were in progress at the time of filing the report.

-The Enforcement Directorate (ED) continued its raids for the second day on Saturday at six locations in Karnataka in connection with an ongoing probe against "illegal" instant smartphone-based loans "controlled" by Chinese persons.
+The Enforcement Directorate (ED) continued its raids for the second day on Saturday at six premises in Karnataka in connection with an ongoing probe against "illegal" instant smartphone-based loans "controlled" by Chinese persons.

 The raids were launched on Friday under provisions of the Prevention of Money Laundering Act (PMLA), 2002, at Bengaluru premises of online payment gateways like Razorpay, Paytm and Cashfree, according to a statement.